shubhanshu02/GSoC-2021-logs/README.md

   4. Tests? `make fate`?
 Result: <span style="color:green">Passed!</span>

 - **28/05/2021 and 29/05/2021:** Study the DNN module for unification of async and sync modes and discussions over email.

+- **30/05/2021 and 31/05/2021:** Two days break from development work.
+Plan further changes for unification.

+- **01/06/2021:**
+  1. Unify functions for async and sync inference.
+  2. Temporarily disable inference in all three backends.
+  3. Add `async` flag to `TFOptions` to be fetched from `backend_configs`.
+  4. Unify execution functions in TensorFlow backend and enable its execution.